 I’ve noticed that Maggie Stiefvater has an amazing ability to have these fantastical elements to stories set in real life and make it seem completely normal.
 Werewolves?
 No biggie.
 Killer water horses?
 Why not?
 Here, it seemed just completely plausible that Blue was seeing future ghosts in a graveyard, having visions in a time-warped wood, and that Gansey really will find the Raven King.
 I mean, what could be more normal?

-Also, this book is the first of a series, and it definitely feels that way in that you get to the end and you have about four million questions.
+Also, this is the first of a The Raven Boys series, and it definitely feels that way in that you get to the end and you have about four million questions.
 But I prefer that to a book that feels complete and then it does well and so the writer just keeps going with a story that really was already finished.
 Ahem.

-I listened to this one and the narration was spot on.
+I listened to The Raven Boys and the narration was spot on.
 I loved the reader so so much – he had just the right dry delivery of hilarious lines that made me laugh aloud more than once.
 (I always know when I’m writing a review of a book I listened to because I have to go look at a summery to see how you spell EVERY SINGLE NAME in the book).

 Frankly, although the plot is interesting, I didn’t even need the plot to be good in this case.
 I was so taken with the delightful, rich characters and the tight, funny writing that I might have loved it even if it were about fairies in the woods.
 The fact that it was not was just icing on the cake.

-Is it the best book ever?
+Is The Raven Boys the best book ever?
 Nope.
 But it was one where I was anxious to go running or even do the dishes so I could listen some more.
 And frankly, that’s what I’m generally looking for in a book.